hanwen/go-fuse/README.md

 - `tA` and `tE` means timeout for attributes and directory entry correspondingly;
 - `[<off> +<size>)` means data range from `<off>` inclusive till `<off>+<size>` exclusive;
 - `Xb` means `X bytes`.
+- `pX` means the request originated from PID `x`.
+0 means the request originated from the kernel.

 Every line is prefixed with either `rx <unique>` or `tx <unique>` to denote whether it was for kernel request, which Go-FUSE received, or reply, which